 - The person appointed to investigate will write to you as soon as possible to let you know that he has been appointed and that he will reply to your complaint within 14 days.
 If he finds later that he is not going to be able to reply within 14 days, he will set a new date for his reply and inform you.
 His reply will set out:

 - The nature and scope of his investigation;

 - His conclusion as to each complaint and the basis for his conclusion; and

 - If he finds that you are justified in your complaint, his proposals for resolving the complaint.

 - All conversations and documents relating to the complaint will be treated as confidential and will be disclosed only to the extent that is necessary.
 Disclosure may be to the Head of Chambers, members of our Management Committee and/or anyone involved in the complaint and its investigation.
 Such people will include the barrister or staff member whom you have complained about, the head or relevant senior member of the panel and the person who investigates the complaint.
 The Bar Standards Board is entitled to inspect the documents and seek information about the complaint when discharging its auditing and monitoring functions.

 - If you are unhappy with the outcome of our investigation, you may take up your complaint with the Legal Ombudsman, the independent complaints body for complaints about lawyers, at the conclusion of our consideration of your complaint.
 The Ombudsman is not able to consider your complaint until it has first been investigated by Chambers.
-Please note that the Legal Ombudsman has a six year time limit from the date of the act or omission about which you are complaining within which to make your complaint.
-You can write to him/her at:
+Please note the Legal Ombudsman time limits outlined above.
+You can write to the Legal Ombudsman at: